uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 respectively.
 Nothing is being said about other :term:`Sites <Site>` that may or may not run on the same device.

+To determine information about a :term:`Site`'s administrator, add the ``--adminuser`` flag to invocation.
+In order to see the administrator's password, the command must be invoked with ``sudo``.

 ``ubos-admin start-pagekite``
 -----------------------------